-My husband and I are both physicians with high earning potential, though I'm still in fellowship and will pursue an academic research job.
+“My husband and I are both physicians with high-earning potential, though I'm still in fellowship and will pursue an academic research job.
 I'm reading your Financial Boot Camp book, and Chapter 1 is the kick in the rear that I needed.
-I'm curious what level of disability coverage you recommend for dual physician households.
+I'm curious what level of disability coverage you recommend for dual-physician households.
 We will always be able to live comfortably on just one of our incomes, and disability in both of us would be quite rare.
 Would we miss one person's income if it were gone?
-Sure, but we live below our means and we would adjust accordingly.
+Sure, but we live below our means, and we would adjust accordingly.
 Should we take our monthly coverage number and divide it in half?
-Or have my husband get more coverage since men are cheaper to insure?
+Or have my husband get more coverage since men are cheaper to insure?”

 #1 Don't Buy Disability Insurance at All

 Second, there are financial consequences to losing that income.
-Sure, maybe you can still maintain your lifestyle and maybe even continue to save for retirement adequately, but that additional income was going SOMEWHERE.
+Sure, maybe you can still maintain your lifestyle and maybe you can even continue to save for retirement adequately, but that additional income was going SOMEWHERE.
 Maybe additional savings for earlier financial independence, maybe to charity, maybe to a family member in need, or maybe to some really fun vacations.
 It might still be worth it to you to buy that insurance just to cover that stuff.

 Third, life happens and things change.
 Maybe you start spending more in a couple of years.
 Maybe your investment returns are not as good as you hoped.
 Maybe you become a one-doc couple when one of the partners decides to stay at home with the kids.
 Maybe you get divorced.
 Maybe one of you dies.
 Maybe there is a huge lawsuit above policy limits that wipes out a lot of wealth.
 Maybe doctor incomes go to pot.
 Who knows?
 But buying more disability insurance could provide some additional protection in those situations.

-Fifth, and perhaps most importantly, what happens if BOTH of you get disabled at once in some fiery car wreck.
+Fifth, and perhaps most importantly, what happens if BOTH of you get disabled at once in some fiery car wreck?
 While the odds are obviously much lower than the chance of one of you becoming disabled, the odds are not zero.
 Choosing to go without could potentially leave you with no coverage in the event of dual disability.

 #2 Buy Maximum Disability Insurance on Both Partners

 =FV(8%,30,-18000,0) = $2,039,098

 #3 Buy Maximum Disability Insurance on One Partner

 Here's another frequently chosen option.
 Consider our situation.
-We NEVER bought “Maximum” disability insurance.
+We NEVER bought “maximum” disability insurance.
 We didn't think we needed that much coverage.
 I generally recommend you buy “enough” coverage.
 That is, enough to both cover your living expenses and save enough to meet your retirement/college goals since most policies stop paying out at age 65-67.
-You can usually buy enough disability insurance to cover 60-70% of your gross income.
+You can usually buy enough disability insurance to cover 60%-70% of your gross income.
 Given that disability benefits are typically tax-free, that is MORE than enough income for good savers.

 Lots of ways to skin this cat, and you'll have to do what you feel comfortable with.
-I suspect that many couples could drop the cost of coverage by 50-75% from what “maximum coverage on both” would cost while still having coverage that would be acceptable to them.
+I suspect that many couples could drop the cost of coverage by 50%-75% from what “maximum coverage on both” would cost while still having coverage that would be acceptable to them.